krprzenioslo/Hystrixwiki2/Dashboard.md

 # Customizing and Embedding

-We fully expect that many will want to embed the dashboard functionality into their own existing dashboards.
+We expect that many will want to embed the dashboard functionality into their own existing dashboards.

 To accommodate this we have kept the app very simple - primary just HTML, Javascript and CSS in modules that can be dropped into any app.